 The major MoD training area at STANTA in Norfolk is also within easy reach, as is Colchester barracks.

 The main operator at the airfield today is the Army Air Corps.
-Two Regiments are based here as part of 16 Air Assault Brigade, flying Lynx and Apache helicopters.
+Two Regiments are based here as part of 16 Air Assault Brigade, flying Apache attack helicopters.
 A major REME unit (7 Battalion) is also located here, along with numerous support units.

 There is also an active gliding unit here, which often flies especially at weekends and bank holidays.